linzhangUCA/4421tpl-odyssey/README.md

 - Prepare autonomous navigation with [slam_toolbox](https://github.com/SteveMacenski/slam_toolbox).
 - Practice ROS navigation stack with [Nav2](https://docs.nav2.org/).
 - Verify delivery solutions.
+**NOTE**: you will work with a highly integrated system, any subtle malfunction could fail the entire system.
+Check your wire connections and battery health, regularly.
+Do unit tests if any unit is not functional.
+And don't be afraid to start everything over.

 ## Requirements

-- Please complete the contents required below and strictly follow the required file names.
+### ROS Package
+- Create or reuse a ROS package to host following modules.
+Include/Upload the pakcage in this repository.
 - Grader(s) will download your package to a computer with ROS 2 installed.
   Your package will be built and verified if all the executables and launch files are functional or not.

-### ROS Package

-Create or reuse a ROS package to host following modules.
-Include/Upload the pakcage in this repository.

 1. Develope a **`hardware_interface`** node for controlling and monitoring the robot.
     - Publish **`/odom`** topic with `nav_msgs/msg/Odometry` message according to robot's actual velocity received from Pico.